TAX • 4 JUNE 2025 • 3 MIN READ

 When purchasing from someone who isn’t VAT registered, you won’t receive a VAT invoice, and there will be no VAT incurred on the items you buy.
 In this case, you wouldn’t be able to reclaim any VAT from HMRC in your next VAT return.

 To make claims for VAT on second-hand goods, you need to have fully paid for the goods.
-It’s also important to keep records as per the HMRC (such as the purchase invoice).
+It’s also important to keep documentation such as the purchase invoice.

 You need to keep appropriate records in order to claim VAT.
 If you purchase from a person who’s not registered for VAT, a tax invoice is not required.
 However, you should still document the following: